benfolsom/LW_integrator/docs/source/overview.rst

-    utilities, and the ``IntegratorConfig`` data class).  ``performance.py`` bundles optional Numba kernels that accelerate large runs without changing the underlying physics.  ``self_consistency.py`` holds the fixed-point iteration used for radiation-reaction corrections.
+    utilities, and the ``IntegratorConfig`` data class).  ``performance.py`` bundles optional Numba kernels that accelerate large runs without changing the underlying physics.  ``self_consistency.py`` holds the fixed-point iteration used for radiation-reaction corrections and ensuring gamma consistency between energy and velocity calculations (enabled by default as of December 2025).

 ``legacy/``
   Archived notebooks and scripts from the original codebase.
 They are kept